czim/laravel-cms-core/documentation/Troubleshooting.md

 For more information on publishing assets, see [the Laravel documentation](https://laravel.com/docs/5.3/packages#public-assets)

+### CMS Menu or model information is cached with errors, and Artisan commands are not available to clear the cache

+Manually delete the following files, if they exist:

+- `bootstrap/cache/cms_menu.php`
+- `bootstrap/cache/cms_model_information.php`

+Note that this is exactly the same fix for when a cached Laravel configuration cannot be normally cleared using `artisan config:clear`.

 ## Helpful Artisan Commands

 If you're encountering problems due to modules or configuration, keep the following Artisan commands in mind: